 - Level 1 inputs are unadjusted quoted prices in active markets for identical assets or liabilities that the Group has the ability to access at the valuation date.
 An active market for the asset or liability is a market in which transactions for the asset or liability occur with sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 2 inputs are inputs other than quoted prices in active markets included within Level 1 that are observable for the asset or liability, either directly or indirectly.
 Fair value is determined through the use of models or other valuation methodologies.
-Level 2 inputs include the following: - a) Quoted prices for similar assets or liabilities in active markets.

-b) Quoted prices for identical or similar assets or liabilities in markets that are not active, that is, markets in which there are few transactions for the asset or liability, the prices are not current, or price quotations vary substantially either over time or among market makers, or in which little information is released publicly.

-c) Inputs other than quoted prices that are observable for the asset or liability (e.g. interest rate and yield curves observable at commonly quoted intervals, volatilities, prepayment speeds, loss severities, credit risks and default rates).

-• Level 3 inputs are unobservable inputs for the asset or liability.
+Level 2 inputs include the following: - a) Quoted prices for similar assets or liabilities in active markets. - b) Quoted prices for identical or similar assets or liabilities in markets that are not active, that is, markets in which there are few transactions for the asset or liability, the prices are not current, or price quotations vary substantially either over time or among market makers, or in which little information is released publicly. - c) Inputs other than quoted prices that are observable for the asset or liability (e.g. interest rate and yield curves observable at commonly quoted intervals, volatilities, prepayment speeds, loss severities, credit risks and default rates). - d) Inputs that are derived principally from or corroborated by observable market data by correlation or other means. - Level 3 inputs are unobservable inputs for the asset or liability.
 Unobservable inputs reflect the Group's own assumptions about how the market measures the fair value.